varchasvakhare2022/Corizo-Internship-Projects/Major Project - Bug Hunting.md

 When this is sent, the following response is shown:

     HTTP/1.1 200 OK
-    Date: Sat, 13 Aug 2016 14:31:44 GMT
+    Date: Tue, 02 May 2023 14:31:44 GMT
     ---snip---

     {"url": "https://example.com/56fc3b92159006271305543ef45a04452e8e45ce4/stored_XSS.jpg?Expires=1465669904&Signature=dNtl1PzWV&Key-Pair-Id=APKAJQWLJPIV25LBZGAQ", "pk": "56fc3b92159006271305543ef45a04452e8e45ce4/stored_XSS.jpg", "success": true}

 **Step 3:**
-The file has been uploaded to Application X and is hyperlinked to from the profile page as shown in step 3.jpg.
+The file has been uploaded to a Application and is hyperlinked to from the profile page.
 By simply following the link to the image which in this case is:

 The payload is executed, thus this demonstrates the issue is stored cross site scripting.